kmaikat/kmaikat/README.md

 </div>

 <h3 align="center">
   Hey there!
-My name is Kat.
+Kat is the name, coding is the game.
 </h3>